Close Modal

 Author

-Torrey Peters is the author of the novel Detransition, Baby, which won the PEN/Hemingway award for debut fiction.
-It was also a finalist for the National Book Critics Circle Awards, a finalist for the Brooklyn Public Library Award, and was longlisted for the Women’s Prize for Fiction.
-She has an MFA from the University of Iowa and a MA in Comparative Literature from Dartmouth.
-Torrey rides a pink motorcycle and splits her time between Brooklyn and an off-grid cabin in Vermont.
+Torrey Peters is the bestselling author of the novel Detransition, Baby, which won the PEN/Hemingway Award for Debut Novel and was named one of the 100 Best Books of the 21st Century by The New York Times.
+It was also a finalist for the National Book Critics Circle’s John Leonard Prize, a finalist for the Brooklyn Public Library Book Prize, and longlisted for the Women’s Prize for Fiction.
+She has an MFA from the University of Iowa and an MA in comparative literature from Dartmouth.
+Peters rides a pink motorcycle and splits her time between Brooklyn and an off-grid cabin in Vermont.
 View titles by Torrey Peters

 Excerpt